 VITA stands for Volunteer Income Tax Assistance.
-VITA is a program that provides free tax preparation for households earning up to $64,000 and helps them access all credits for which they are eligible, including the Earned Income Tax Credit.
+VITA is a program that provides free tax preparation for households earning up to $66,000 and helps them access all credits for which they are eligible, including the Earned Income Tax Credit and Property Tax Credit.

-Since 2003, VITA has brought back more than $100 million in federal refunds and credits through the VITA Task Force of Arizona.
+According to the IRS, as of 2019 there are approximately $29 million in unclaimed 2015 tax refunds in Arizona alone.
+Since 2003, VITA has brought back more than $120 million in federal refunds and credits through the VITA Task Force of Arizona.